KnowledgeCaptureAndDiscovery/OBA/docs/adding_custom_queries.md

 ## Defining Custom Query Parameters

-Now we have to extend the OpenAPI specification with the custom query:
+We have to extend the OpenAPI specification with the custom query:

 !!! info
     You must be familiar with OpenAPI specitification.
-Please, read (Describing parameters)[https://swagger.io/docs/specification/describing-parameters/]
+Please, read  [OpenAPI Docs - Describing parameters](https://swagger.io/docs/specification/describing-parameters/)

 !!! warning